 The impact evaluation intended presents strong selection biases.
 Firstly, Ingenio only admits applicants with good performance perspectives.
 Moreover, it is reasonable to assume that entrepreneurs who sign up for incubation processes may be more informed, more driven or have better contacts on average.
-A Selection Committee chooses which applicants are allowed to incubate after a first filter that selects which candidates are to be evaluated by this Committee.
-Since approval or rejection decisions are thoroughly documented, it is possible to compile an index based on how promising the projects were deemed by the Committee2.
+Since a Selection Committee chooses which applicants are allowed to incubate after a first filter that selects which candidates are allowed and documents its decisions on every one of them, it is possible to compile an index based on how promising the projects were deemed by the Committee1.
 This index, in turn, enables the use of a regression discontinuity approach to treat for the potential endogeneity caused by selection.